Ben Nighthorse Campbell: Jewelry

-Prior to his career in politics, Campbell was a jewelry maker with a booth at Indian Market in Sante Fe.
-In Herman Viola's book Ben Nighthorse Campbell: An American Warrior, Campbell recounts learning to make jewelry from his father and flattening silver dollars on train tracks for the materials.
-He also used techniques learned from sword makers in Japan and other non-traditional techniques to win over 200 national and international awards for jewelry design under the name Ben Nighthorse, and in the late 1970s was included in a feature article in Arizona Highways magazine about Native artists experimenting in the "new look" of Indian jewelry.
-Campbell has works on display with the Art of the Olympians organization.
+Prior to his career in politics, Campbell was a jewelry maker with a booth at Indian Market in Santa Fe.
+In Herman Viola's book Ben Nighthorse Campbell: An American Warrior, Campbell recounted learning to make jewelry from his father and flattening silver dollars on train tracks for the materials.
+He also used techniques learned from sword makers in Japan and other non-traditional techniques to win over 200 national and international awards for jewelry design under the name Ben Nighthorse, and in the late 1970s was included in a feature article in the magazine Arizona Highways about Native artists experimenting in the "new look" of Indian jewelry.
+There are works by Campbell on display with the Art of the Olympians organization as well.

 Politics

 Campbell was elected to the Colorado State Legislature as a Democrat in November 1982, and served two terms.
 He was voted one of the 10 Best Legislators by his colleagues in a 1986 Denver Post – News Center 4 survey.